LucasJMO/E6Plus/prestige_classes/Loremaster.md

 Newfound arcana | 1 bonus 1st-level spell
 More newfound arcana | 1 bonus 2nd-level spell

-**Lore**: At 3rd level, a loremaster gains the ability to know legends or information regarding various topics, just as a bard can with bardic knowledge.
-The loremaster adds her level, her Intelligence modifier, and her ranks in knowledge (history) divided by two to the lore check, which functions otherwise exactly like a bardic knowledge check.
+**Lore**: At 3rd level, a Loremaster gains the ability to know legends or information regarding various topics, just as a bard can with bardic knowledge.
+The Loremaster adds her level, her Intelligence modifier, and her ranks in knowledge (history) divided by two to the lore check, which functions otherwise exactly like a bardic knowledge check.

 DC | Type of Knowledge
 -- | -----------------